LeClaire distillery announces plans to expand

-LE CLAIRE, Iowa (KWQC) - Once a fledgling small business, the Mississippi Distilling Company in LeClaire is rolling out plans for a million dollar expansion.
+LE CLAIRE, Iowa (KWQC) - Once a fledgling business, the Mississippi Distilling Company in LeClaire is rolling out plans for a million dollar expansion.

-Owners credit a recent cahnge in Iowa law that allows distilleries to sell drinks by the glass.
+Owners credit a recent change in Iowa law that allows distilleries to sell drinks by the glass.

 “We knew it would change our business.” said owner Garrett Burchett, “but I don’t think even we knew how drastically it would change things for us.”